Some people may have told you that cold email is dead.

 6. How informative is your email signature?

-Your signature is a way for people to check you out before they make a commitment to respond- to try before they buy, if you like.
+An informative, professional email signature is a way for people to check you out before they make a commitment to respond - to try before they buy, if you will.

 Think of this as your client window shopping on a Saturday afternoon.
 You want them to take one quick glance and know that you’re open for business.

-They may want to check out your website before answering, so put your web address on there too.
+They may want to check out your website or socials before answering, so put your web address and social media links in there too.

 It’s also a good idea to include your logo and any other key information or company news.
 This is a good way to extend the message of who your company is without needing to use up space in the actual email.